Why New Relic

 Gaining the digital savvy to grow the brand

-McVicar is also excited to begin fully leveraging mobile performance monitoring: “With more than 60% of our U.S. traffic mobile-based, it’s critical for us to be able to understand actual response times so that we can provide the same stellar experience to customers accessing our content via mobile devices as those that are connecting in more traditional ways.
-Thanks to New Relic Mobile, we should be able to do so.”
+McVicar is also excited to begin fully leveraging mobile performance monitoring: ‘With more than 60% of our U.S. traffic mobile-based, it’s critical for us to be able to understand actual response times so that we can provide the same stellar experience to customers accessing our content via mobile devices as those who are connecting in more traditional ways.
+Thanks to New Relic Mobile, we should be able to do so.’

 Unlike companies in other industries, it’s not enough for Irish Distillers to satisfy its customers by providing an engaging and constructive experience on its websites.
 It must also make sure that the site abides by the many rules and regulations imposed on the sale of alcohol.
 With New Relic, McVicar and colleagues can rest easy knowing that things like age verification for the sites are working properly and that the sites are adhering to varying regional rules while still delivering content that’s fun and engaging—not an easy balance to strike but one that’s possible with monitoring.

 In the future, McVicar is looking forward to Irish Distillers putting the data gleaned from New Relic to even greater use.
 ‘We have a Consumer Insights team that’s just begun to cull from the digital realm, looking into things like what’s trending on social media’, he says.
 ‘As that team and others grow, they will begin including more of the data from New Relic.
 From there, the sky’s the limit as far as what we can do with the data at our fingertips.’